Turnout

 Criteria for Classifying Bipolar Disorder as a Disability

 Additionally, you may be eligible for both SSDI and SSI if your SSDI payment is low enough.
 As of November 2023, the average SSDI payment amount is approximately $1,710 per month.
-Remember, an initial denial of disability benefits does not mean you won’t qualify eventually.
+Remember, an initial denial of benefits does not mean you won’t qualify eventually.
 Many claims are approved at the hearing level with proper preparation and support.

 Impact of Bipolar Disorder on Employment and Job Performance